 So everywhere you look you see a computer – a phone, a laptop, a car, you name it!

 What they all have in common is the language they speak.
 It’s the language of computer code.
 No matter how simple or complex a digital device is, its functionalities and features are based on code running on the inside.

 Well, all of these devices need to be programmed to perform their various tasks.
 So, understanding computer code is just about the best possible skill you can learn these days in terms of boosting your career.

-Not only is the world of tech filled with job opportunities, but learning coding is also a lot of fun!
+Not only is the world of tech filled with job and income opportunities, but learning coding is also a lot of fun!